port-labs/port-docs/docs/create-self-service-experiences/setup-backend/gitlab-pipeline/examples/create-ec2-instance.md

 In the following guide, you are going to create a self-service action in Port that executes a [GitLab pipeline](/create-self-service-experiences/setup-backend/gitlab-pipeline/) to create an EC2 Instance in AWS using Terraform templates.

 ## Prerequisites
-1. A GitHub repository to contain your action resources i.e. the gitlab pipeline file.
+1. A Gitlab project to contain your action resources i.e. the gitlab pipeline file.

 2. An AWS Account or IAM user with permission to create access keys.
 [Learn more](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)